CyprusCodes/xest/documentation/docs/securing-api-endpoints.md

 const putUserDetailsSchema = yup.object().shape({
   firstName: yup
     .string()
-    .min(1, "This field has to be more than 1 character!")
+    .min(1, "This field can not be empty!")
     .max(50, "This field has to be be less than 50 characters") .label("First Name")
     .typeError("First name can not include symbols or numbers"),
   lastName: yup
     .string()
-    .min(1, "This field has to be more than 1 character!")
+    .min(1, "This field can not be empty!")
     .max(50, "This field has to be be less than 50 characters") .label("Last Name")
     .typeError("Last name can not include symbols or numbers"),
   password: yup
     .string()
-    .min(1, "This field has to be more than 1 character!")
+    .min(1, "This field can not be empty!")
     .max(500, "This field has to be be less than 500 characters") .label("Password")
     .typeError("Not a valid password"),